Trisoma® - Breathing, Asthma and Buteyko Therapy

 And most importantly, can you or others hear or see you breathing while at rest?

 Similarly, anxiety, allergies, pollution or other triggers can lead to overbreathing, causing processes which decrease alvioli efficiency, disrupt breathing rate "calibration", disrupt oxygenation of tissues, thus starving the body's cells.
-Despite more oxygen entering the lungs of an "overbreather", the increase in blood oxygen level is negligible but because of the lowered serum CO2 level, less oxygen actually makes it to the cells that need it.
+Insufficient carbon dioxide causes smooth muscle spasms throughout the body, such as in the brain (as in migraines) and in the bronchii (as during asthma attacks).
+Despite more air entering the lungs of an "overbreather", no increase in blood oxygen level is has been shown, but because of the lowered CO2 level, less oxygen actually makes it to the cells that need it.
 Because asthma and allergy medications do not address this cause, the conditions can easily become chronic and spiral out of control.

 Another problem of low CO2 levels is a scientific hypothesis proposed by Artour Rakhimov, PhD, that chronic hyperventilation promotes disease and cancer.
 Previous research has suggested that chronic hyperventilation washes out CO2 from each cell of the human organism.
 Since CO2 is a dilator of small blood vessels, low CO2 concentrations lead to the constrictions of arterioles causing problems with circulation, and thus oxygen delivery to tissues.